Lyquix/php-git-deploy/README.md

 Host github.com
     IdentityFile ~/.ssh/github_rsa
 ```
-* In the same directory you will find a .pub file.
-That's your public key.
-Copy its content to your repository deployment keys.
-In both BitBucket and GitHub click on Settings, then on Deploy Keys (or Deployment Keys), and then Add New.
-You will be prompted to add a name, and then paste the content of the .pub file.
 * You must connect to the repository for the first time to verify the SSH keys.
 In the following commands replace BRANCH with the name of the branch, and REPOSITORY with the SSH address of your repository in Github or BitBucket (e.g. git@bitbucket.org:username/reponame.git).
 When prompted answer yes:
 ```
 % mkdir ~/git